WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 	@property (strong, nonatomic) NSString *deviceToken;
 	````

-	>**NOTE**: When dynamic schema is enabled on your mobile service, a new 'deviceToken' column is automatically added to the TodoItem table when a new item that contains this property is inserted.
+	>**Note**: When dynamic schema is enabled on your mobile service, a new 'deviceToken' column is automatically added to the TodoItem table when a new item that contains this property is inserted.

-1. In QSAppDelegate.m, replace the following handler method inside the implementation:
+1. In **QSAppDelegate.m**, replace the following handler method inside the implementation.

 	````objective-c
 	-(BOOL)application:(UIApplication *)application